utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 # User Guide: EasyExam - Group 2

 ## Introduction
-EasyExam is an online platform aiming to help teachers to generate problems for the exams that they wish to take their students.
+EasyExam is an online platform aiming to help professors to generate problems for the exams that they wish to take their students.
 EasyExam works on a 3x1 system in which each the user sends 1 problem for every 3 they will recieve, it is in order to encourage the collaboration within the platform.
-The users can download the generated exams in PDF format.
+The users can download the generated exams in PDF-Latex format.

 ***

 ## Target User Profile

 The system has two types of users: Administrator and Standard user.
-- Standard user: Any user registered to Easy Exam
+- Standard user: Any user registered to Easy Exam.
+Has the ability to submit and get problems from EasyExam based on the 3x1 system, rate the selected problems, generate exams and export it into PDF-Latex format.
+It is considered to be a professor of a university or institute.
 - Administrator user: Manage the service.
 Has the ability to modify problems and block/delete users.
 It is considered to be a person with knowledge in computer science and database.

 ## Value Proposition

-It is an integrated web service for exams generation aimed at university teachers.
+It is an integrated web service for exams generation aimed at professors.
 This includes access to a limited bank of problems proposed by the community of standard users.
 To guarantee the quality and growth of this bank, standard users must collaborate using the 3x1 system.
 In addition, it has a tool that facilitates the generation of their exams in a pre-established format based on certain selected problems.

 ***